opensearch-project/opensearch-build/bundle-workflow/README.md

     ```
     docker buildx build --platform linux/amd64,linux/arm64 -t <Docker Hub RepoName>/<Docker Image Name>:<Tag Name> -f <Docker File Path> --push .
     ```
-#### OpenSearch Dashboards

-The build order allows us first pull down `OpenSearch Dashboards` and then utilize it to build other components.
-Be sure to pass `-d true` flag to build the plugin for `OpenSearch Dashboards`.
-*NOTE*: Building plugins requires having the core repository pulled down so it has access to bootstrap and build the modules utilized by plugins.

 ### Check Out Source